kalgynirae/recipes/chicken_curry.md

 Remove the curry from the heat.

 * 1/3 cup heavy cream
-* 1/2 tsp ground cloves
+* remaining garam masala

-Mix these and the spices set aside earlier into the curry.
+Mix these into the curry.

 Serve over basmati rice.
 Optionally garnish with fresh cilantro.